 If you have an established branding, let your stories follow with the same assets (Read more: How to set up brand colors and fonts)

 There are some basic rules when it comes to composition, use it as a guideline.

-Web Stories examples to spark your creativity:
+Web Stories examples

-StorifyMe team is looking forward to seeing your web stories masterpieces!
+Now that you find out about best practices, and have the right tool to start - StorifyMe team is looking forward to seeing your web stories masterpieces!

 If you have any other questions regarding creating perfect Web Story, feel free to ping us in chat or contact us! ❤️